 Attendance is vital to trainee growth.
 If a trainee foresees an absence, it is the trainee’s responsibility to notify the Artistic Director, Interim School Principal, and that day’s instructor of their absence.

 REHEARSAL ABSENCE POLICY

 If planning a rehearsal absence, please notify the Artistic Director and School Principal in advance.
-If two or more absences occur without notification, a mandatory meeting will be scheduled beteween the trainee and Artistic Director or School Principal and may result in termination from the Trainee Program.
+If two or more absences occur without notification, a mandatory meeting will be scheduled between the trainee and Artistic Director or Interim School Principal and may result in termination from the Trainee Program.

 STUDIO ETIQUETTE & ATTIRE

 Appropriate Contact: Dance is an art form where physical contact is necessary and it is important to maintain professional contact.
 Any displays of personal affection or exclusive relationships are not permitted when in class or rehearsal.

 - Be Considerate of others and present respectful behavior.

 - Be On Time; arriving late disrupts the class.

 - Be Respectful of the Space; keep our studios clean by not bringing in food or drinks.